jojow950i/Appliance-Data-Analysis-and-Modification-Toolkit/README.md

 ##Configuration

-Settings are passed into the ´ApplianceDataset´ using the ´import_settings()´ function which takes a dictionary as an argument.
-The valid options can be found at the beginning of the ´ApplianceDataset´ class.
+Settings are passed into the `ApplianceDataset` using the `import_settings()` function which takes a dictionary as an argument.
+The valid options can be found at the beginning of the `ApplianceDataset` class.